juju/docs/src/en/charms-storage-k8s.md

 The pool name for operator storage *must* be called 'operator-storage' while a pool name for charm storage is arbitrary.

-The storage class name for operator storage *must* be called 'juju-operator-storage' while a storage class name for charm storage *must* be called 'juju-unit-storage'.
+The storage class names for both operator storage and charm storage do not need to be stated.
+Juju will create a name if one is not explicitly given.
+This is not true, however, for static volumes because a volume definition requires a storage class name.

 The standard `storage-pools` command is used to list Juju storage pools.

+When creating a pool, if a storage class name is provided, Juju will prefix the current model's name to that storage class name.
+Given a model name of 'k8s-model' and a storage class name of 'juju-operator-storage', the final storage class name associated with the pool becomes 'k8s-model-juju-operator-storage'.
+This is really only pertinent when using static volumes as the complete storage class name must be included in the volume definition files.

 ### Creating operator storage pools

 The below examples show how to create operator storage pools for various scenarios.

-For AWS using EBS volumes (dynamically provisioned):
+For AWS using SSD/gp2 backed EBS volumes (dynamically provisioned):

 ```bash
 juju create-storage-pool operator-storage kubernetes \